 Imposition of temporary or permanent suspension of the Medical Staff Membership.

 If the MSEC determines that Corrective Action is warranted, it shall immediately inform the Member by providing him/her with a copy of the original charges, the findings, and the MSEC recommendations for Corrective Action.
 The Member shall have 30 days upon receipt of charges to request a hearing and other rights as provided in ARTICLE IX.
-If within 30 days said Member does not request a hearing, the recommendations of the MSEC shall be final and shall be implemented subject to final GB review and approval.
+If within 30 days said Member does not request a hearing, the recommendations of the MSEC shall be final and shall be implemented subject to final GB or authorized designee review and approval.
 If the Member requests a hearing, the final decision concerning the recommended Corrective Action shall be made in accordance with ARTICLE IX.
 Implementation of the recommendation of the MSEC shall be stayed pending the outcome of the hearing as provided therein.

 Nothing contained in this ARTICLE shall be construed as limiting or altering the power to summarily suspend any Membership or to terminate temporary privileges.